 ADA CEO Geoff Rowe said that ongoing aged care reforms and the rollout of the National Disability Insurance Scheme (NDIS) meant the expectations of those requiring support and assistance would increase significantly, compounding the need for services to be engaged and responsive to the new norm of client control.

-"Now, more than ever, it is crucial that aged care providers, community groups, advocates, legal entities, and disability support workers have access to world-class education and ongoing support.
+"Now, more than ever, it is crucial that aged care providers, community groups, advocates, legal entities, and disability support workers have access to world-class education and ongoing support," Mr Rowe said.

-"This conference will challenge delegates to take notice of the opportunity before us and consider their role in increasing human rights and social justice in the aged care and disability sectors," Mr. Rowe said.
+"This conference will challenge delegates to take notice of the opportunity before us and consider their role in increasing human rights and social justice in the aged care and disability sectors."

 The conference is set to explore a range of pressing issues, including human rights and diversity, elder abuse, human rights in action, ageism, and choice and control in Indigenous communities.